Selena Gomez, The Weeknd Reach New Instagram Milestone With PDA Pic Taken At 2017 Coachella

 — Selena Gomez Source (@GomezSourceMP4) April 15, 2017

-Before their 2017 Coachella trip, the couple have reportedly traveled to Toronto, Colombia, and Argentina.
+Before their 2017 Coachella trip, the couple has reportedly traveled to Toronto, Colombia, and Argentina.
 Gomez has reportedly been tagging along with The Weeknd as he continues with his world tour.

-The pair haven’t been exactly shy showing their affections on social media in the past couple of months, either.
+The pair hasn’t been exactly shy showing their affections on social media in the past couple of months, either.
 Earlier this month, The Weeknd posted a pic of Selena giving him a sweet kiss on the cheek.
 As reported by TMZ, the couple were spotted at a friend’s birthday party on the same day the photo was posted.

 Selena Gomez wants The Weeknd by her side at #Coachella https://t.co/Xfi0yS5qLT